Michael A. Taylor Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- Marlins pitchers combined to give up 173 total home runs last year (1.1 per game).
+- Marlins pitchers combined to allow 173 total home runs last year (1.1 per game).
 That ranked 17th in baseball.

-- Alcantara (0-0) gets the start for the Marlins, his second of the season.
+- The Marlins are sending Luzardo (1-0) to make his second start of the season.

-- The right-hander last pitched on Thursday against the New York Mets, when he threw 5 2/3 innings, allowing three earned runs while giving up three hits.
+- The lefty last appeared on Friday against the New York Mets, when he went 5 2/3 scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.